icerpc/icerpc-docs/pages/getting-started/quickstart.md

 ---
 title: Quickstart
-description: Quickly get up and running
+description: Effortlessly jump into IceRPC
 ---

 This quickstart shows how to quickly get up and running with a complete application with IceRPC for C# using the IceRPC .NET Project Templates.
-We start from scratch—you just need to have the .NET 7 SDK or .NET 8 SDK installed on your computer.
+We start from scratch—you just need to have the .NET 7 SDK installed on your computer.

 If you would like a more in-depth tutorial, you can follow